-- Be located in a large vibrant urban area where there are many options for dining and cultural activities, and places to walk and run; - Be located in the same or a nearby geographic area as the AERA and NSTA Conferences (every other year for each), as has been NARST's custom, and continue to be scheduled during the March- May time frame to coincide with AERA or NSTA; - Be held either before or after the NSTA or AERA meetings, doubling the possibilities for booking a suitable venue in any given year;
+- Be located in a large vibrant urban area where there are many options for dining and cultural activities, and places to walk and run; - Be located in the same or a nearby geographic area as the AERA and NSTA Conferences (every other year for each), as has been NARST's custom, and continue to be scheduled during the March- May time frame to coincide with AERA or NSTA; - Be held either before or after the NSTA or AERA meetings, doubling the possibilities for booking a suitable venue in any given year; - · Continue to avoid religious holidays; - When circumstances allow, be held outside of the continental USA and Canada; - Consider projected total costs to conference participants (conference registration, room, food, local transportation and incidental costs), in addition to the total cost to the NARST organization. - · Coordinate meeting room setups, menus, audio-visual, etc. with the conference venue. - Work with the Executive Director on the development of the conference budget in conjunction with the program chairs and monitor income and expenses in compliance with established budget.

-- · Continue to avoid religious holidays; - · When circumstances allow, be held outside of the continental USA and Canada; and - Consider projected total costs to conference participants (conference registration, room, food, local transportation and incidental costs), in addition to the total cost to the NARST organization. - · Coordinate meeting room setups, menus, audio-visual, etc. with the conference venue. - Work with the Executive Director on the development of the conference budget in conjunction with the program chairs and monitor income and expenses in compliance with established budget. - Provide administrative support to the Program Committee and other various NARST committees. - Serve as the primary representative of NARST in authorizing charges to the master account based on number of attendees, menus, meeting rooms and audio-visual requirements. - Maintain master registration list of all attendees, keynote/plenary speakers and support staff. - · Format, print and distribute promotional materials (e.g., flyers, registration packages, nametags, sponsor signs). - Produce a conference program (including editing and printing) for the Annual International Conference. - Prepare a CD prior to the Annual International Conference of papers voluntarily submitted for inclusion. - · Provide on-site coordination. - Coordinate annual awards with Awards Committee Board Liaison and Executive Committee, including ordering awards and plaques. - Process all registration and exhibitor payments to ensure that all funds are paid prior to the start of the conference.
+- Provide administrative support to the Program Committee and other various NARST committees. - Serve as the primary representative of NARST in authorizing charges to the master account based on number of attendees, menus, meeting rooms and audio-visual requirements. - Maintain master registration list of all attendees, keynote/plenary speakers and support staff. - Format, print and distribute promotional materials (e.g., flyers, registration packages, nametags, sponsor signs). - Produce a conference program (including editing and printing) for the Annual International Conference. - · Provide on-site coordination. - Coordinate annual awards with Awards Committee Board Liaison and Executive Committee, including ordering awards and plaques. - Process all registration and exhibitor payments to ensure that all funds are paid prior to the start of the conference.